How to Install Vivaldi Browser on Debian

 FlatpakFlathubStableAutomatic via flatpak updateUsers who prefer sandboxed applications

-For most users, the APT repository method is recommended because it provides direct system integration and automatic security updates through the standard Debian package manager.
-The Flatpak method is a good alternative if you prefer application sandboxing or want to avoid adding third-party repositories.
+We recommend the APT repository method for most users because it provides direct system integration and automatic security updates through the standard Debian package manager.
+The Flatpak method offers a good alternative if you prefer application sandboxing or want to avoid adding third-party repositories.

 Install Vivaldi via APT Repository